-A quick hit of guidelines is available from Standard Parking, the university’s parking lot partner.
+A list of guidelines is available from SP Plus, the university’s parking lot partner.

 Case Western University is one of three members of Central Parking Operation (CPO).
 The entity includes University Hospitals and University Circle, Inc.